Low Histamine Cassava Tortillas (also Low Lectin & Medium Oxalate)

 But I had to make some changes when I realized I was dealing with Histamine Intolerance and Lectin Intolerance.

 I found out I was reacting to corn tortillas.
-(Corn is high in histamine and lectins.)
+(Corn is high in lectins.)

 I reacted to flour tortillas, too.